surdebmalya/Post-Recommendation-System-Machine-Learning-Project/README.md

 - users.csv is the details for the users
 - posts.csv is the details for posts
 - views.csv is the details for the which user has visit which post.

+## Similar Project Structure
+I am working on **Movie Recommendation System**, [Click Here](https://movie-recommendation-system.netlify.app/) to see the corresponding documentation which I have created till now.